 In my late summer garden this dramatic combination of colors occurs when the daylillies bloom amongst the rudbeckia.
-The cultivar name is Van Gogh daylily so how could I not fall in love with it given my Dutch heritage.
+The cultivar name is Frans Hals daylily so how could I not fall in love with it given my Dutch heritage.
 The rudbeckia is the classic variety named Rudbeckia fulgida and multiplies happily in this garden setting.

 I composed this painting in a classical pyramidal style for the daylilies then using the receding rudbeckia to open the space towards the background of trees and shrubs serving as a horizontal and vertical balance.

 Frans Hals Daylilies with Rudbeckia 24×36″ Mixed Media on Canvas.

 Contact the Artist, Mary Ahern for questions regarding the availability of this painting.

 The 57th Annual Art League of LI Member’s Exhibition is